chorn-digital/python-frameworks-public/README.md

-# 🚀 API Services in Python
+# CHORN - Python Development

-This repository showcases two parallel implementations of a simple CRUD posts API:
+This CHORN's repository showcases two parallel implementations of a simple CRUD posts API using FastAPI and Flask frameworks.

 ## Fast API Framework

 * **`fastapi_service/`** → A FastAPI-based service using SQLAlchemy and Pydantic, structured with repositories, services, and routers.

-## Flask API Framework
+## Flask Framework

 * **`flask_service/`** → A Flask-based service using SQLAlchemy, Marshmallow, JWT, and caching, organized with blueprints, services, and repositories.